phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 301147
+#Total Number of Tweets: 1108195
-#Number of Sanders Tweets: 169472
+#Number of Trump Tweets: 362472
-#Number of Rubio Tweets: 137812
+#Number of Clinton Tweets: 301507
-#Number of Carson Tweets: 72824
+#Number of Sanders Tweets: 169707
-#Number of Bush Tweets: 63466
+#Number of Rubio Tweets: 137968
-#Total Number of Tweets:
+#Number of Carson Tweets: 72966
-#Number of Trump Tweets:
+#Number of Bush Tweets: 63576
 ---
 ---